James-VT/MS1_Handleigh_Hall/README.md

 * [Bootstrap](https://getbootstrap.com/)
     * Bootstrap was used in this project to provide styling frameworks and for the automatic elements of responsive design it comes with.
 The version I have used is Bootstrap 4.

+## Bugs

+* An issue was discovered on very large screen widths with the footer bunching up to the left if the text boxes don't have enough content in them.
+I suspect this is something to do with the blank space I left for the background image, but I'm uncertain why it only happens at screen widths approaching 1800 pixels.
+As yet, this is unfixed as the amount of content I have on each page is enough to keep everything where it should be even at these larger widths and in the hypothetical situation in which this was a genuine website for a genuine property, the amount of information in those text sections would become more over time, not less.

 # Credits

 ## Navigation bar